Anatolian hieroglyphs: History

 Anatolian hieroglyphs surround a figure in royal dress.
 The inscription, repeated in cuneiform around the rim, gives the seal owner's name: the ruler Tarkasnawa of Mira.
 This famous bilingual inscription provided the first clues for deciphering Anatolian hieroglyphs.

 Individual Anatolian hieroglyphs are attested from the second and early first millennia BC across Anatolia and into modern Syria.
-A biconvex bronze personal seal was found in the Troy VIIb level (later half of the 12th century BC) inscribed with Luwian Hieroglyphs.
+A biconvex bronze personal seal was found in the Troy VIIb level (latter half of the 12th century BC) inscribed with Anatolian hieroglyphs.
 The earliest examples occur on personal seals, but these consist only of names, titles, and auspicious signs, and it is not certain that they represent language.
 Most actual texts are found as monumental inscriptions in stone, though a few documents have survived on lead strips.
+In the Neo-Hittite period, hieroglyphs may have also been used for "everyday" documents that have not survived because they were written on perishable materials.

-The first inscriptions confirmed as Luwian date to the Late Bronze Age, ca. 14th to 13th centuries BC.
+The first inscriptions confirmed as Anatolian hieroglyphs date to the Late Bronze Age, ca. 14th to 13th centuries BC.
 After some two centuries of sparse material, the hieroglyphs resume in the Early Iron Age, ca. 10th to 8th centuries BC.
-In the early 7th century BC, the Luwian hieroglyphic script, by then aged some 700 years, was marginalized by competing alphabetic scripts and fell into oblivion.
+In the early 7th century BC, the Anatolian hieroglyphic script, by then aged some 700 years, was marginalized by competing alphabetic scripts and fell into oblivion.